 The ground rent payable on a leasehold property has started to cause concern amongst lenders and property professionals.
-Most leases of flats and apartments contain a covenant that the flat owner must pay an annual rent to the landlord or freeholder.
+Most leases of flats contain a covenant that the flat owner must pay an annual rent to the landlord or freeholder.
 This sum is known as a ‘ground rent’.

 The amount of the annual rent will vary from lease to lease.
 It can be a peppercorn, £1 or anything above that.
 The ground rent can be a fixed sum for the length of the lease, or the lease can provide for the ground rent to increase over the course of the lease.
-The amount of ground rent payable, the frequency and method for increasing ground rents can all affect the value of a property and the premium payable to extend the length of the lease.
+The amount of ground rent payable, and the frequency and method for increasing ground rents can all affect the value of a property and the premium payable to extend the length of the lease.

 When buying a leasehold property, you should ask your solicitor to advise you on the ground rent payable.
 You should also ask your surveyor to advise whether the terms regarding the ground rent could affect the value of the property.

 Ground rents that are (or will be in the future) in excess of £250 per annum (or £1,000 per annum in Greater London), could be a cause for concern.
 The reason for this is that if you (or future owners) fail to pay your ground rent in accordance with the terms of the lease, the landlord has greater powers to take possession of the property and bring the lease to an end.
 The law treats the lease as if it were an ‘assured tenancy’ (the type of tenancy arrangement you have most likely experienced before, if you have rented in the past).
 This means, rather than being obliged to go through a legal process known as ‘forfeiture of the lease’ (which not only affords you more time to pay the outstanding rent but also protects your lender, whom the landlord must notify of the rent arrears) the landlord has an easier mechanism to bring the lease to an end.
 When the lease is brought to an end in this way it could result in there being no property interest for you or your lender.